 After finishing the interview, I offered him a position.
 Later on, I checked on his status with a fellow trainer.
 She explained that human resources was handling his application and despite being told that his record would not negatively affect his chances of employment, he would not be hired.

-- 1 in 6 people in Ohio have been convicted of a felony or misdemeanor, while 1 in 3 have a criminal record of some sort (including non-conviction arrests).
+- 1 in 6 people in Ohio has a felony or misdemeanor conviction, while 1 in 3 has a criminal record of some sort (including non-conviction arrests).

 - African American and Latino people are arrested at rates 2-3 times the general population and are disproportionately likely to be convicted and incarcerated.